Valaa-Technologies/valaa-vault/packages/raem/README.md

 ### 1.2.1 secondary-part - lenient naming, restricted ownership

-This section is OBSOLETE and needs to be update to new VPath structure.
+This section is OBSOLETE and needs to be update to new VPlot structure.

 The *secondary* id part is a qualified name which can be expanded into an URI.
 This URI then defines how the referred resource is determined